pattern-lab/website/docs/pattern-adding-annotations.md

 heading: Adding Annotations
 ---

-Annotations provide an easy way to add notes to elements within a pattern and they can be found in `source/_data/annotations.js`.
-They're _not_ pattern-specific.
-Rather, they're added to patterns using the same selector syntax you'd use for jQuery or CSS.
+Annotations provide an easy way to add notes to elements that may appear inside patterns.
+Annotations can be saved as a single JSON file at `./source/_annotations/annotations.js` or as multiple Markdown files in `./source/_annotations/`.
+You can use They're _not_ tied to any specific patterns.
+When annotations are active they are compared against every pattern using a CSS selector syntax.

+## The Elements of an Annotation

+The elements of an annotation are:

+* **el** - the selector to be used to attach the annotation to a pattern
+* **title** - the title for a given annotation
+* **comment** - the description for a given annotation

-## Explaining Annotations
+## JSON Example

-To explain how annotations are structured here is the annotation that's added to the logo:
+This is an example of an annotation saved as part of `annotations.js` that will be added to an element with the class `logo`:

 ```javascript
 {